Akshat-shah05/ConcurrentChess/README.md

 ### Multiplayer Mode
 1. Navigate to "Multiplayer" from the home page
-2. Choose your color (White or Black)
+2. **Create a Game**: Click "Create Game" to start a new game
+3. **Join a Game**: Browse available games and click "Join"
+4. Wait for an opponent to join
-3. Play against another player in real-time
+5. Play chess in real-time with live board synchronization
-4. Both players see the same board state

 ## API Endpoints